Beverage Shifts return in 2020!

 1. So, what's the deal with this shift?

-You'll see a lot of these shifts in 2019 and beyond, so we really want you to be great at these.
+You'll see a lot of these shifts in 2020, so we really want you to be great at these.
 We'll frequently offer promotional campaigns for these shifts to keep things exciting!
 If things go really well, you will see even more of this work quickly, so pay close attention to the details.
 Remember, the better the quality, the more Shifts you'll see this year.
 These are very easy if you follow the directions!

 2. What's different about this shift from others?